 - Always sign letters with your palm facing outwards except while signing letters C, G, H, and O.

-- When signing alphabets in American sign language (ASL) for the first time, watch the video carefully and follow the instructions.
+- When signing alphabet in American sign language (ASL) for the first time, watch the video carefully and follow the instructions.

-- Initially, when you start fingerspelling the alphabets, mouth the letters silently.
+- Initially, when you start fingerspelling the alphabet, mouth the letters silently.
 It helps you control your speed.

 For more language resources, visit: https://theglobalmontessorinetwork.org/language-lessons/